Edixlk/Personal-Porfolio-Website/README.md

 - The "Get in touch button" is only visible on smaller screens with the mobile navbar.
 This was done to avoid confusion on Desktop view.

 - Fixed mobile/devices with smaller screens.
 It would remain visible when scrolling.

+## 5.29.25

+- Minor fixes to navigation bar (mobile) and "get in touch" button.

+- Contact button on footer (For larger screens on desktop)